What do you want to become?

 As mentioned earlier, “You can’t have too many cooks in the kitchen.
 There’s an etiquette that I know my members appreciate.
 If there are one or two Leaders and somebody comes in and starts discussing event details, everything is put over to the Leader.
 There’s no communication for the band; they don’t have to worry about that stuff.

 When you start a Show Band, you want to make it your own.
 You’re hiring the people to create your vision.
 You don’t want to blur the lines.
 You’re a Leader — an owner, a manager — that’s your job.
 When musicians come to work for you, you have a clear line of who’s in charge.
-To succeed, you have to have those lines, otherwise you start getting people with too many opinions and it can get too emotional.
+To succeed, you have to have those lines, otherwise, you start getting people with too many opinions and it can get too emotional.
 If you’re providing a good product and have good people, they need to know the conversation [i.e.] if the client comes up, you just refer them over to me and it keeps it super clean.
 Then you tell everybody what’s expected of them — ‘This is what we’re doing and how we’re doing it’ — and if they want to be on your stage and continue doing it, they do it.
-It’s real clear.
+It’s really clear.
 Otherwise, I know some bands that do a whole ownership thing where they each are an owner and they all take part in booking.
-That can work too, I guess. but I haven’t seen too many bands that succeeded that way, because with six or seven people [in charge], it gets messy.”
+That can work too, I guess. but I haven’t seen too many bands that succeeded that way because, with six or seven people [in charge], it gets messy.”

 If you could describe in one word what makes you successful, what would it be?